micmog/LaserbeamFoam/README.md

 Philip Cardiff and Gowthaman Parivendhan authors gratefully acknowledge financial support from I-Form, funded by Science Foundation Ireland (SFI) Grant Number 16/RC/3872, co-funded under European Regional Development Fund and by I-Form industry partners.
 The fourth author additionally acknowledges financial support from the Irish Research Council through the Laureate programme, grant number IRCLA/2017/45, and Bekaert, through the Bekaert University Technology Centre (UTC) at University College Dublin (www.ucd.ie/bekaert).

 ## Citing This Work
 If you use laserbeamFoam in your work.
-Please use the following to cite our work until a more appropriate reference is available (manuscript is currently under review at SoftwareX):
+Please use the following to cite our work:

- Flint, Thomas and Cardiff, Philip and Parivendhan, Gowthaman and Robson, Joseph D., LaserbeamFoam: Laser Ray-Tracing and Thermally Induced State Transition Simulation Toolkit.
-Available at SSRN: https://ssrn.com/abstract=4243377 or http://dx.doi.org/10.2139/ssrn.4243377
+laserbeamFoam: Laser ray-tracing and thermally induced state transition simulation toolkit TF Flint, JD Robson, G Parivendhan, P Cardiff - SoftwareX, 2023 - https://doi.org/10.1016/j.softx.2022.101299

 ## References
 * Kay Wittig and Petr A Nikrityuk 2012 IOP Conf.
 Ser.: Mater.
 Sci.
 Eng.
 27 012054